lbleal1/lbleal1.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Attended the HPC Fundamentals Workshop hosted by UP Diliman College of Engineering
+Attended the HPC Fundamentals Workshop and the High Performance Computing Conference (HPCN 2023)